davenquinn/xenoliths/paper/revisions/reviewer-comments-Nov2017/review-responses/Review-Responses.md

 <p class="comment r2"> 955-56: which mechanism? </p>

 <p class="comment r1">Line 1002: i don’t see the connection between the first and second half of this sentence.
 Are you implying that the schist was emplaced when T along the megathrust was ~715˚C, hence the calculated peak temps from the schist of SdS?
 I’m not sure upper and lower plates would thermally equilibrate so efficiently.
-I don’t think this is super critical for your argument, so perhaps consider removing this.</p>
+I don’t think this is super critical for your argument, so perhaps consider removing this.
+<span class='partial'>We use this in the modeling setup so we keep it here, reworking for clarity.</span></p>

 <p class="comment r3"> 1011. "accelerated rollback is driven by the formation of Farallon-plate mantle
       duplexes."
 What "drives" what here is pretty speculative and unsupported